 In laying out the strands of our pursuit of imaginaries within STS we cannot avoid the question of what the term ‘imaginaries’ means or designates.
 Since one of the most important trajectories of our investigation was ascertaining differences in and nuances of meaning in specific (particularly STS) usages, variations in these will emerge in the analysis which follows.
 Nevertheless, without pre-empting that discussion, we would note that our own working definition of the term was attuned to Michelle LeDoeff’s formulation: ‘the deployment of, and unacknowledged reliance on, culturally intelligible fantasies and mythologies within the terms of what claims to be a system of pure logic’ (from Waldby 2000: 137 quoted in Squier 2004: 14).

 The article is structured rather like a collage, representing both the various strands of our investigation of the concept of imaginaries within STS and bits of the picture of the complex terrain in which this usage is situated.
 The figures supplement this, providing different sorts of representations of the terrain of the concept.
 We began with the established playground of scientific imaginaries-- science fiction.
-In the next section we undertake a limited citation exercise to identify key examples of STS use of the concept.—this is the material which prompted this project and around which it is orientated.
+In the next section we undertake a limited citation analysis exercise to identify key examples of STS use of the concept.—this is the material which prompted this project and around which it is orientated.
 We then step back to situate this work in a wider context, beginning with the etymology of the term itself, commenting on some aspects of the evolution of the term relevant to its use in STS.
 From there we move on to provide a statistical overview of the use of the concept and again we offer some reflections on patterns identified in this exercise.
 The penultimate section proposes a typology – a pattern of clustering in approaches to imaginaries in STS.
 We conclude with some reflections about the emergence of this conceptual turn in STS.

 Imaginary: STS citations and case-studies